Mayamariaruth/calima/README.md

 #### Navigation - Admin
 - Navigation bar for admin users who are logged in, authenticated with conditional statements in the base.html.
-- Functional links to all pages.
+- Functional links to all pages, including the Django admin panel that serves as the admin profile in this project.
 - Visible indication of the logged in user.

 ![Navigation bar](docs/images/features/admin-nav.png)